AKUINO/JBCDIC/README.md

 If the desired character is not present, a character \<UTF-8\> is outputed, the current byte is finished and the following characters are copied as-is up to the end of the string needed to be added.
 If other characters will be added afterward, a byte #255 (0xFF) is appended.

+If the last byte is only half filled, a chunk between 12 and 15 (0xC to 0xF) can be appended.

 ## Development

 A small C++ library should be developed to support this format.
 It could also be implemented in JavaScript and Python if it proves useful for compressed transmission in other circumstances.

-A distinction must be made between strings ready to be transmitted and strings that may still be processed.
-In the second case, we recommend to record separately the beginning position and the end position in the encoding table: this will allow to generate the right change sequence for table position when concatenating different strings together.

-By the way we recommend to store the information to send in "segments" and to concatenate segments within messages just before transmission.
+Concatenation of strings is not easy (the current row/table selection must be known for the beginning and the end of the string): we recommend to store the data as regular strings and to encode/decode them in one block when transmitting.

 # Other formats: